XenitAB/xenitab.github.io/docs/xks/operator-guide/github.md

     uses: xenitab/azure-devops-templates/.github/workflows/terraform-docker.yaml@2021.10.1
     with:
       DIR: core
-      runs-on: '["self-hosted", "linux"]' # If you don't want to use the default ubuntu-latest
+      runs-on: '["self-hosted", "linux"]' # If you do not want to use the default ubuntu-latest
       ENVIRONMENTS: |
         {
           "environments":[